 When your child’s teacher sends home that “read 20 minutes a day” handout and a chart for you to sign, verifying your child has done this homework, you can honestly vouch for them with these activities:

-16. Board Games that require reading, like Monopoly.
-Even homemade board games based on favorite books.
+Check our Indoor Games for Kids article to find a list of board games to inspire you.
+You can even even create a homemade board games based on favorite books.
 Super Rabbit Boy books would make great board games that you could create together.
 Each of these books is already set up like a game.
 They have an end goal with mini challenges along the way and, because they are video-game style, players can be sent back to start over.
 The other thing that makes it a good option is the easy-to-imitate artwork style.
-This is another place where you could cut apart a thrift-store book to create a boardgame.
+This is another place where you could cut apart a thrift-store book to create a board game.

 If All Else Fails.

-Read to yourself.
 It took me far too long into my parenting life to realize that reading to myself is not selfish.
 I am surprised how often my older kids will see me with a book, pick up their own, and sit down next to me.
 My younger kids are likely to bring me a book to read to them, and sometimes I will.
 Sometimes I arm myself with a Where’s Waldo type book and suggest they “read” to themselves.
-Because there are also benefits of reading 20 minutes a day for adults, and I deserve 20 minutes a day, too.
+Because there are also benefits of reading 20 minutes a day for adults, and I deserve that time, too.

 What’s your strategy for reading time?
 We would love to know.
 Share it in the comments.

-This article has book suggestions in the form of Amazon affiliate links.
+This article has book suggestions in the form of Bookshop.org and Goldstar affiliate links.
 I’m pretty sure you can find all these books at the library, but Family Fun Twin Cities receives a small commission on purchases through our links.
+In addition, when purchasing through Bookshop, you can choose an independent bookstore to receive the profits of your purchase.